 Sourcing Good Information

 A massive subject is the sourcing of good quality information.
 You need to have access to real people talking about real things in the prepping world.
 Stay away from conspiracy and doom and gloom followed by a sales pitch.
-The Prepper Broadcasting Network is a great resources and we play there podcasts right here on our website!
+The Prepper Broadcasting Network is a great resource!

 These three stepping stones offer you skills and a base build on.
 From here you begin your own journey.

 Bonus: Root Cellar That Can Be Used as a Bunker

 Do you remember the old root cellars our great-grandparents used to have?
 In fact, they probably built it themselves, right in their back yard.

 If you want to learn how to build a backyard bunker like your grandparents had, without breaking the bank, then you need Easy Cellar.